The Best Motorcycle Insurance Companies for 2021

 The two higher-priced tiers have roadside assistance services included, matching the best motorcycle insurance offers at least in terms of service provided.
 These cover up to $150 worth of expenses for towing, but also include help on the road when you get a flat tire, dead battery, or if your bike gets stuck in the mud by the road.
 Farmers has a large network of towing and road service facilities and locksmiths, so there’s basically no road in the United States where you won’t be able to get assistance.

 Farmers awards its policyholders with a nice selection of discounts, starting with reduced rates for having installed safety and anti-theft measures on your motorcycle.
-Of course, a company that provides some of the best motorbike insurance in 2019 also rewards responsible riders who avoid accidents for a full year.
+The company also rewards responsible riders who avoid accidents for a full year.
 There are additional loyalty discounts as well as reductions if you belong to a riders’ club.

 If you opt for higher-tier insurance, there are additional discounts in the long run, the most prominent being reduced deductibles for going a full year without an accident.
 Some standard rate reductions like multi-policy discounts and passing a safety course are included, too, with possible further discounts based on the state you reside in and whether you only ride your bike during good weather.

-Browsing through Farmers’ website, it quickly becomes obvious that this insurance company doesn’t really focus on providing the best motorcycle insurance for young riders.
-The website lacks a knowledge base, or at least more detailed explanations of certain coverage options and discounts.
+Browsing through Farmers’ website, it quickly becomes obvious that this insurance company doesn’t really focus on less-experienced riders.
+The website lacks a knowledge base, or at least more detailed explanations of certain motorcycle insurance coverage options and discounts.
 The uninitiated will have a hard time picking the right package for their motorcycle.
 Also, the online quote tool doesn’t work for certain areas in the US, so the safest bet is to give Farmers a call to request an insurance quote from an agent.

 Fortunly’s Guide to Motorcycle Insurance